vercel/examples/edge-functions/rewrite-to-external-url/README.md

 demoUrl: https://support-site.vercel.pub/
 ---

-# Rewrites to an External URL
+# Rewrite to an External URL

 This example shows how to rewrite a Next.js app to an external URL using Next.js middleware & Vercel Edge Functions.